 Perversely, we would advocate eating less meat, but when we do, we need to ensure it’s of the highest quality and is produced in a way that respects nature, the environment and the animal.

 Eating meat from animals that themselves have only eaten a natural diet of grass, wildflowers, clovers and legumes, rich in essential vitamins and minerals and untainted by chemicals and pesticides, makes a whole lot of sense.
 It’s a healthy choice to make.
-Reputable studies have shown that grass-fed beef has a better ratio of Omega 3 to Omega 6, is high in antioxidants such as vitamin E, and contains higher vitamin and mineral levels.
+Reputable studies have shown that grass fed beef has a better ratio of Omega 3 to Omega 6, is high in antioxidants such as vitamin E, and contains higher vitamin and mineral levels.
 Grain-fed animals that have shorter lives and are rushed to finish convert the carbohydrate to sugar and fat.
 Which is not good for us.

 100% grass-fed animals that are reared in a natural, outdoor environment surrounded by bugs and germs, develop better immune systems and, because they are free to roam and therefore work their muscles more, produce less saturated fat.
 Which is, in turn, good for us.
 Livestock, be they cattle, pigs or chickens that are crowded into pens and never see sunlight, are more susceptible to disease that may require antibiotic intervention.

-Better for livestock
+Why grass fed is Better for livestock

 Grass has been the principal source of food for cattle and sheep for centuries and most cows eat grass at some point in their lives.
 However, the economics of industrial production have required large-scale farmers to grow and finish their animals faster which can only really be done through introducing high-energy livestock feed.
 Basically, cereals and soybean, much of it imported.
 If you think about it, slow-growing an animal naturally by only feeding them grasses and herbs, without bulking them up with grains, and allowing them to live outdoors, can only be a good thing.
 A naturally reared animal is less likely to get ill.